 The Subaru Legacy is an all-wheel drive midsize sedan that has been around since 1984.
 The car is spacious, comfortable, and affordable.
 In addition, it’s one of the few sedans that comes with standard AWD, making it reliable on tougher roads.

-According to a study by iSeeCars featured on Engine Patrol, the Subaru Legacy is the second most likely vehicle that can go past 200,000 miles and has a range up to 300,000 miles.
-However, how long your vehicle lasts depends on how well you take care of it.
+According to a study by iSeeCars featured on Engine Patrol, the Subaru Legacy is the second most likely vehicle that can go past 200,000 miles and has a range of up to 300,000 miles.
+However, how long your vehicle lasts depends on how well you care for it.
 Poor maintenance, accidents, and reckless driving can lower your car’s mileage.

 Subaru is famous for designing vehicles with a longer lifespan than most car manufacturers.
 Most Subaru vehicles last between 150,000 and 200,000 miles.
 For comparison, higher-end vehicles last for about 200,000–300,000 miles.
 However, some careful drivers claim to have driven their Subaru cars past 300,000 miles.